dr-jts/postgis-patterns/overlay/difference.md

 ) AS ie ON true ;
 ```

-### Find Part of Polygons not fully contained by union of other Polygons
-Use Case: Find portions of countries not covered by administrative areas.
+Similar Use Case: Find portions of countries not covered by administrative areas.

 <https://gis.stackexchange.com/questions/313039/find-what-polygons-are-not-fully-covered-by-union-of-polygons-from-another-layer>